bec-archer/SR80-Manuals/user-manual.md

 - **Round N: [repairs]** — the issue checklist items the tech checked off (e.g., "Seal, O-ring").
 If the item went through multiple repair rounds after a failed test, each round appears separately in order.
 - **Passed / Failed — [tester name]** — every test attempt is shown, not just the most recent.
 So if an item failed its first test and passed its second, you'll see both entries with their times.
 - **Oil: Clean / Dirty — [performer]** — if an oil sample was taken
+- **Customer Contacted — [outcome]** — on Totaled items that were closed via the "Customer Contacted" flow, shows the contact outcome (e.g., "Left voicemail", "Customer coming in") and when it happened.
+Only appears on items that went through the Totaled path.

 If a cost has been recorded, a **cost summary** appears below the timeline showing the total.
 If parts and labor were entered separately, it shows a breakdown (Parts / Labor / Tax / Total).
 A green **"Approved"** badge or orange **"Pending Approval"** badge shows the manager approval status.